GPegel/Template-App-Redis/README.md

 # Zabbix-Template-App-Redis
 Zabbix Template App Redis

+***

+# Steps to follow:
-Place the script on the REDIS server in the /etc/zabbix/scripts folder when you have an Zabbix Agent installed on it.
+1. Place the script on a REDIS server in the "/etc/zabbix/scripts" folder when you have an Zabbix Agent installed on it.
-Also make it executable otherwise it will not work.
+Also make it executable (`chmod +x`) otherwise it will not work.

+2. Edit Zabix hostname in "zbx_redis_stats.py" file at line 13.
-Do not forget to add this to a 'root' crontab.

-"* * * * * /etc/zabbix/scripts/zbx_redis_stats.py host_name -p 6379"
+3. Do not forget to add this to a 'root' crontab:  `* * * * * /etc/zabbix/scripts/zbx_redis_stats.py host_name -p 6379` where "host_name" is the the name of the Redis server.

 # Redis Items: